 I hold a Masters of Social Work from Hunter College School of Social Work (now The Silberman School of Social Work).

-I am a certified Focusing Oriented Therapist and a fully trained practitioner of EMDR therapy (eye movement desensitization reprocessing).
-I utilize Focusing, IFS (internal family systems), CBT (cognitive behavioral therapy), and whatever else works.
-If spirituality and/or religion resonate with you, I bring that into our work.
-I am an ordained Interfaith Minister who brings attuned, irreverent humor to our interaction -- if you like that kind of thing.
+I am a certified Focusing Oriented Therapist.
+I'm a fully trained practitioner of EMDR therapy (eye movement desensitization reprocessing) and have been doing it successfully since 2011.
+I utilize Focusing, IFS (Internal Family Systems), CBT (cognitive behavioral therapy), and whatever else works.
+If spirituality and/or religion resonate with you, I can bring that into our work.
+I am an ordained Interfaith Minister who brings irreverent humor to our interaction -- if you like that kind of thing.
 I am not a blank slate kind of therapist.

 I have served as a clinical affiliate of NIP (National Institute for the Psychotherapies)'s Integrative Trauma Program.
-I am proud to be a full member of the World Professional Association for Transgender Health (WPATH) and a member of EMDRIA, the international association for practitioners of EMDR therapy.
+I am a member of EMDRIA, the international association for practitioners of EMDR therapy.
 Other affiliations include the Association for Psychoanalytic Self Psychology, NIP's Professional Association, The Focusing Institute, the Adoption/Foster Care Therapists Network, Downtown Clinicians' Collective, and the National Association of Social Workers.

 I started working as a therapist as an intern in one of Bellevue Hospital Center's adult inpatient psychiatry units, and for a community-based program within the Charles A. Dorsey school (P.S.
 67), the first independently-led school for black Brooklynites.
 During my time with the Jewish Board of Family and Children's Services I helped a wide range of people to wrestle with a wide range of problems.

 Though my psychotherapy practice focuses exclusively on adults, I have in the past worked with children, adolescents, couples and families who struggled with psychiatric, medical, environmental, emotional and spiritual problems.
-I am a white anti-racist organizer and ally, and bring this and other cultural lenses to my work and to my life.
+I am passionately anti-racist, and bring a culturally competent lens to my work and to my life.